walmat/Off-White-Monitor/README.md

 # Off-White-Monitor

+**CURRENTLY BEING REWORKED, STAR THE PROJECT TO MAKE SURE YOU DON'T MISS THE NEWEST VERSION**

 ## Pre-Requisites

 In order for the monitor to work, you must have [Python 3+](https://www.python.org/downloads/) installed.
 The required libraries aren't supported in Python 2.7.